liangDarwin2/local_copilot/README.md

-# local_copilot
+# local copilot
-Use ollama to built your own local Copilot
+Use ollama to built your own local Copilot.
+With:
+- Custom GPTs
+- Web Search Q&A
+- local document RAG